 An interdisciplinary BFA degree in Creative Writing develops an advanced level of competence in the use of language and the exercise of the creative intellect, providing a basis for a variety of career options and professional choices.
 Each member of the English faculty serves as an advisor to help students successfully complete their degree program and to accomplish their career goals, and each member participates in the teaching of HUM 101 and CW 450.

 Students may declare the Creative Writing major at any time.
 Formal admission to the major occurs after students satisfactorily complete 30 credit hours of college-level course work, including ENG 221 (Introduction to Creative Writing) or a comparable course at another college; and acceptance by writing faculty of a portfolio of writing, based on students' efforts in ENG 221 (or a comparable course at another college).
-Students must have a 3.0 GPA to be admitted into the BFA program.

 The interdisciplinary BFA in Creative Writing requires students to complete 120 credit hours, including 52 hours of University Studies courses and then, to serve their major, 48 additional hours, including: 21 hours in writing; 21 hours in literature and linguistics, 6 hours in the Senior Seminar and Internship, and 20 hours in a minor or free electives.